-The contract requires submission of an annual audit report performed by a Certified Public Accountant.
-The contract also requires the agency to submit to Metro year end reports of the program outcome and a final expenditures report, no more than 45 days after the close of the contract.
+The contract requires the agency to submit to Metro year end reports of the program outcome and a final expenditures report, no more than 45 days after the close of the contract.

 We reviewed all applicable financial and programmatic reports required by the contract, including audited financial statements.
 Based on our review, the agency complied with all financial and programmatic reporting requirements.